RSCJacksonLab/landscapy/docs/cookbook/simulation/rough-mount-fuji.md

-A Rough Mount Fuji (RMF) signal is a distance-dependent slope plus independent Gaussian noise. `sigma=0` gives a deterministic additive landscape relative to the specified optimum; positive noise can add local optima and block increasing paths.
+A Rough Mount Fuji (RMF) signal is a distance-dependent slope plus independent Gaussian noise. `sigma=0` gives a deterministic additive landscape relative to the specified optimum.
+Positive noise can add local optima and block increasing paths.

 ## Input